-The brand is famous for its stylish, laid-back boho pieces as well as the eye-catching bags and vintage style shoes.
+The brand is famous for its stylish, laid-back boho pieces as well as eye-catching bags and vintage-style shoes.

 Cleobella is O’Brien’s (the brand founder) mother’s name and according to the designer, she’s the main source of inspiration along with the local culture.

 Similar to the Free People brand, Cleobella also maintains the same classic lines of bohemian heritage and vintage styles.